Petras-aleksandar988/social-network/README.md

 Published : https://social-network-111-000-111.netlify.app/

-Social network using api  with nodejs and mysql db fol local envierment and mongoDB for production.
+Social network using  express api(mysql and mongoDB) for local envierment and php api for production.